 Tilt sensors are placed on objects to make sure they are kept stationary.
 When the object moves, it sets off the tilt sensor attached to the object.

 Where to install tilt sensors

-Tilt sensors are commonly overlooked, not only by homeowners, but by security companies as well, since few offer them in their equipment lineups.
+Tilt sensors are commonly overlooked, not only by homeowners but also by security companies since few offer them in their equipment lineups.
 However, we think these sensors are an important part of a home security system.
 Popular locations for them are on garage doors, hatches, and sheds.
 We definitely recommend having a tilt sensor if you have a garage door.